Skip to main content

 Configure forward_headers when adding or editing an MCP server in the MCP Registry.

-Forward only the headers you specify:
+Forward only the headers you specify.
+No renaming support in this form:

 {